 7. It’s time for Christian believers to stand with those in Israel like never before.

-Terrorism in Israel is not just a threat; it’s reality every day.
+Enemy attacks in Israel is not just a threat; they're reality every day.
 The needs are immense.
 Moshav Mevo Modi’im is just one community that has been ravaged.
 Homes are lost, livelihoods destroyed, and hope is at bay.